Calibration: Adjust Without Overcorrecting

 Calibration helps people and teams:

-- reduce overreaction
+- reduce overreaction and unnecessary force

 - make smaller, smarter corrections